weewx/weewx/docs/usersguide/weewx-config-file/stdcalibrate-config.md

 # [StdCalibrate]

-This section is for configuring the **StdCalibrate** service.
+This section is for configuring the `StdCalibrate` service.
 This service offers an opportunity to correct for any calibration errors in your instruments.
 It is very general and flexible.

-Because this service is normally run after **StdConvert**, the units to be used should be the same as the target unit system chosen in [StdConvert](/weewx-config-file/stdconvert-config) above.
-It is also important that this service be run before the archiving service **StdArchive**, so that it is the corrected data that are stored.
+Because this service is normally run after `StdConvert`, the units to be used should be the same as the target unit system chosen in [`StdConvert`](../stdconvert-config).
+It is also important that this service be run before the archiving service `StdArchive`, so that it is the corrected data that are stored.

 In a default configuration, calibrations are applied to observations from the hardware.
-They are not applied to derived calculations since the **StdWXCalculate** service runs after **StdCalibrate**.
+They are not applied to derived calculations since the `StdWXCalculate` service runs after `StdCalibrate`.

 ## [[Corrections]]